-Christmas season is approaching fast and many people has started to take decorations out and dress their homes in all bright colours.
-But let me ask you a question, “Have you ever experienced after Christmas, when you put decorations away that suddenly your home looks empty?
-Unfortunately, it’s a simptom of “design hangover” and a sign that you went a little bit too much with Christmas Interior transformation.
+Christmas season is approaching fast!
+Many people has started to take decorations out and dress their homes in all bright colours.
+But let me ask you a question, “Have you ever experienced after Christmas that your home looks empty without decorations?
+Unfortunately, it’s a simptom of “design hangover” and a sign that you went a little bit too much with Christmas transformation.

 Every year local shops offer an incredible amount of sparkling things and it’s hard to resist not to buy something new.
 But have you ever wondered if you do your Christmas Interior right?
 How to know when it’s enough to decorate?

 Christmas is not just a season full of joy and cheer but also known as a very stressful time.
-You might feel an additional pressure when your kids ask to buy another sparkling decoration in the shop and you feel guilty to say “no’ and later at home your husband says “oh, not another raindeer!”
-So, where is that balance of fun and a home with good style.
+You might feel an additional pressure when your kids ask to buy another sparkling decoration.
+Do you feel guilty to say “no’ to buy another raindeer?
+So, where is that balance of fun and a home with good style?

 Before we look at practical recommendations and examples, let me remind you what Interior design is actually about.

 Interior design is a very complex subject.
 In general, It’s your home which tells a story of who you are, who your husband is, who your children are.
-It’s a home which works well for your lifestyle, your husbands habits, habits of every child you have, and of course, your dog’s habits (if you have a pet).
-Home is a place where you feel safe, secure, recover after busy and stressful day, here you feel comfortable not only physically but emotionally.
+It’s a home which works well for your lifestyle, your husbands habits, habits of every child you have, and of course, your dog’s habits.
+Home is a place where you feel safe, secure, recover after busy and stressful day.
+Here you feel comfortable not only physically but emotionally.
 Interior design helps to keep balance of all these things.

 Christmas Interior is not about redecorating your home for this special time of the year but Styling.
 It means, we keep our Interior as it is but add decorative details to COMPLEMENT things which make our home a Home.